Paulraj916/voice-calculator-flutter-app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## This project uses gemini api
+### In voice_calculator.dart in line 223 use your generated gemini api key